mfaria-p/minitalk/README.md

 - **Bonus Features**:
   - **Acknowledgment**: The server sends acknowledgment signals back to the client after receiving each bit.

+## Learning Outcomes
+This project helps in understanding:
+- UNIX signals and inter-process communication
+- Signal handling with `sigaction`
+- Bitwise operations and binary data transmission
+- Process synchronization

 ## Files Structure
 ```
 Minitalk/